-Table 7 shows the how these critical student course-taking behaviors changed over time by the four typologies of student users identified.
-It is notable that for the three groups identified in each of these school years, the course duration (in hours) steadily declined, and students were completing their courses in fewer sessions.
-Activities completed per day also declined, which would be expected with fewer hours spent in online courses.
-The analyses presented in Table 6 showed that these three course-taking behaviors were associated with better online course outcomes, and online course performance (e.g., passing rates and on-time completion rates) were continually improving over time.
-It is plausible that these patterns could reflect more efficient use of the online course-taking system over time; the fraction of all students falling into the nominal exerters category declined from 33 percent in 2013-14 to only 7 percent in 2016-17; the incompatible users fell out of the classifications as a group, and the moonlighters (engaging in most of their online course sessions outside the school day) nearly doubled over this period.
-Another possible explanation relates to a substantial increase over time in the proportion of students taking and passing course pre-tests-from passing rates of 26 percent in 2013-14 to 67 percent in 2016-17-which allowed students to "test out of" and bypass some or all parts of course instruction (and thereby complete courses in fewer sessions).
-This raises the question of whether course passing rates imply mastery of content, that is, learning that would be reflected in other measures of academic progress.
-We turn now to further explore how these student interactions with the online course-taking system affected students' academic progress and intermediate academic outcomes, comparing online course-takers over time (in traditional and online courses) and with students who did not engage in online course-taking in high school.
+Table 6 Relationship of Student Online Course-Taking Behaviors to Course Performanc courses.
+The analyses presented in Table 6 showed that these three coursetaking behaviors were associated with better online course outcomes, and online course performance (e.g., passing rates and on-time completion rates) were continually improving over time.
+It is plausible that these patterns could reflect more efficient use of the online course-taking system over time; the fraction of all students falling into the nominal exerters category declined from 33% in 2013-2014 to only 7% in 2016-2017; the incompatible users fell out of the classifications as a group, and the moonlighters (engaging in most of their online course sessions outside the school day) nearly doubled over this period.
+Another possible explanation relates to a substantial increase over time in the proportion of students taking and passing course pretests-from passing rates of 26% in 2013-2014 to 67% in 2016-2017-which allowed students to "test out of" and bypass some or all parts of course instruction (and thereby complete courses in fewer sessions).
+This raises the question of whether course passing rates imply mastery of content-that is, learning that would be reflected in other measures of academic progress.
+We turn now to further explore how these student interactions with the online course-taking system affected students' academic progress and intermediate academic outcomes, comparing online